The Giulianis’ Two-Man Clown Car Is Crashing and Burning

 After the FBI raids, Rudy’s raving about “jealous” agents and Andrew’s getting in on the act, too.
 Sad!

-It was a scene right out of Bonfire of the Vanities, as a line of press neatly tucked behind metal police gates watched as a gray haired socialite with enormous gold earrings stood behind a column of microphones and conveyed all of the excitement of seeing a search warrant served in her building on the man who had once been called “America’s mayor.”
+It was a scene right out of Bonfire of the Vanities, a line of press neatly tucked behind metal police gates watching as a gray-haired socialite with enormous gold earrings stood behind a column of microphones and conveyed all of the excitement of seeing a search warrant served in her building on the man who had once been called “America’s mayor.”